One of the blessings of having been around the arts of a small city for a long, long time is the surplus of memories that every moment evokes.

 One of the curses of having been around the arts of a small city for a long, long time is the surplus of memories…

-The other night before the start of AthensWest’s production The Christians, during a period of “quality green room time” (thank you, Paul Thomas for that concept) in the men’s dressing room, a few old Lexington theatre stories were spinning.
+One night before the start of AthensWest’s production The Christians, during a period of “quality green room time” (thank you, Paul Thomas for that concept) in the men’s dressing room, a few old Lexington theatre stories were spinning.
 Marilyn Moosnick was mentioned.

 I’ve written before of Marilyn and the affectionate place she fills in my mind and heart (see “I Killed Peter Pan” in this blog).